jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ####Add Meters
 * `.addMeter(name)` & `.addSplitMeter(name)` &  `.addDualMeter(name)`
-    Adds a meter with the specified name, of the specified type..
+    Adds a meter with the specified name, of the specified type.
 ####Set Meters
 * `.setMeter(name, value, text=None)`
     Changes the specified meter to the specified value.